 Mickey’s Boo-to-You Halloween Parade at Mickey’s Not-So-Scary Halloween Party

-Featuring a cast of creepy-crawlies, including waltzing ghosts from the Haunted Mansion and a gang of dancing gravediggers, alongside dastardly Disney Villains and characters in cute costumes, this spellbinding spook-tacle led by the Headless Horseman is one of the biggest treats at Mickey’s Not-So-Scary Halloween Party at Magic Kingdom Park.
+Featuring a cast of creepy-crawlies, including waltzing ghosts from the Haunted Mansion and a gang of dancing gravediggers, alongside dastardly Disney Villains and characters in cute costumes, this spellbinding spook-tacle led by the Headless Horseman is one of the biggest treats at Mickey’s Not-So-Scary Halloween Party at Magic Kingdom Park and an absolute must-see.

-Alas, the only way to see this fan-favorite parade is by purchasing a special ticket to Mickey’s Not-So-Scary Halloween Party.
-Luckily, there are still quite a few nights available for the event’s 2022 return.
+Alas, the only way to see this fan-favorite character parade is by purchasing a special ticket to Mickey’s Not-So-Scary Halloween Party.
 On party nights, Mickey’s Boo-to-You Halloween Parade is offered twice at 9:15 PM and 11:15 PM and runs for approximately 20 minutes.

 Mickey’s Once Upon a Christmastime Parade at Mickey’s Very Merry Christmas Party